biocompute-objects/GW-SMHS-BIOC6223/docs/4_FurtherResearch.md

 Note: only one team member needs to do this:

 2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
 Template email can be found below.
-  *Points of contact*
-  for CGC: Dave Robertson <david.roberson@sbgenomics.com>
-  For HIVE: HIVE <gwu.hive.team@gmail.com>
+Points of Contact for HIVE and CGC will be provided directly to the groups.

 # Deliverables